 For instance, Nike’s recent street art stunt succeeded by being bold and took one of the highest honours at the 2019 Cannes Lions.
 It endorsed street art to promote the sale of trainers.
 Diehard fans of the brand could visit graffiti murals in Sao Paolo, use geolocation software on smartphones, then purchase trainers that were featured on the murals.
 This stunt also had a large political dimension, since the murals were caught in the crossfire between urban artists and the then mayor Joao Doria, whose administration eventually had to pay roughly $200,000 in reparations for destroying murals.

 This stunt resonated with Nike’s core audience and reinforced their profile as a streetwear brand, making buyers feel like they were part of a huge artistic moment; its use of geolocation software also serves as a reminder that nowadays brands can take advantage of the vast array of technological tools at their disposal.

-If a stunt is the right route to go down, and the brand is ready to be bold, then there are a few golden rules to remember when planning your next stunt:
+If a stunt is the right route to go down, and the brand is ready to be bold with consumers, then there are a few golden rules to remember when planning your next successful stunt: